Updated: Nov 14

 To date, there are mainly four types of crowdfunding (Quesada 2018, pp. 103-134):

-- equity-based crowdfunding (or crowdinvesting): the raising of capital by selling a portion of ownership in the company.
+- Equity-based crowdfunding (or crowdinvesting): raising capital by selling a portion of ownership in the company.
 This type of campaign normally requires reaching a specific minimum in order to confirm the fundraising validity.
 It is also possible to buy different types of shares having a specific price and specific features.

 Finally, there is also a new kind of fundraising that is becoming more and more popular: real estate crowdfunding.
 This new form of financing gives a chance to raise capital by selling small portions of a large property to a vast number of investors.
 On the other hand, the possibility to make a real estate investment without having to buy an entire property opens new ways for portfolio management.